Locate Regions

 Examples

-• The most preferred deer habitat to conserve.
+• Identify the most preferred deer habitat to conserve.
 Eight habitat patches (regions) are needed to maintain a viable population, and each region must be approximately 50 contiguous acres.
 To support breeding opportunities within the herd, the regions should be close enough to one another so that they can be feasibly connected through wildlife corridors.

 Usage notes

-Locate Regions includes configurations for input layers, locate settings, evaluation criteria, region requirements, region growth specifications, and result layer.
+Locate Regions includes configurations for input layers, locate settings, evaluation criteria, region requirements, region growth specifications, and the result layer.

 Input layers